hongaar/moker/README.md

 Please note that by default the root repository is not published.
 You can change this by setting the `private` property in `package.json` to `false`.

-> 🤓 The release configuration will use the `main` branch by default, but it is
+> 🤓 _Default_: The release configuration will use the `main` branch by default,
-> trivial to change this.
+> but it is trivial to change this.

 ## `todos` _repo or workspace_